-Because the MEEM belongs to the Faculty of Behavioural Management and Social Sciences, it operates within the general rules on education and exams as set by the University and the Faculty, the main being the OER (Onderwijs- en examen regalement; Education and Exam Rules).
+Because the MEEM belongs to the Faculty of Behavioural Management and Social Sciences, it operates within the general rules on education and exams as set by the University and the Faculty, the main being the OER (Onderwijs- en examen regelement; Education and Exam Rules).
 Specific regulations, procedures and requirements with respect to MEEM exams are laid down in the 'exam regulations' in the study guide.

 The duration of the programme is one year.
-With regard to the course work (that is, all the items except the case study and research project), during this year there will be in principle two opportunities offered to pass an exam.
-There will be an exam and a re-exam.
-Students are automatically registered for the exams and, if needed (in case of a fail mark only), the re-exams.
-When a student does not enter an (re-)exam without informing the lecturer beforehand, then this (re-) exam will still be classified as a valid exam opportunity.
+With regard to the course work (that is, all the items except the case study and thesis research project), during this year there will be in principle two opportunities offered to pass an exam: the regular exam and the re-exam.
+Students are automatically registered for the regular exams and, if needed, and consequently only in case of a fail mark, for the re-exams.
+When a student does not attend an (re-)exam without informing the lecturer beforehand, then this (re-) exam will nonetheless be classified as a valid exam opportunity.

 For assignments a division is made between improvement of an assignment and creating a new assignment.
-In the course descriptions for each course it will be clearly mentioned which option is applicable:
+In the course descriptions for each course further information is provided on which of the following options is applicable:

-- 1. Short assignments, approximately 1 1.5 page.
-For these assignments improvement is not possible, but students should create a complete new assignment if they failed the first assignment. - 2.
+- Short assignments, approximately 1 1.5 page.
+For these assignments making later improvements is not possible; in case of a fail, students should create a complete new assignment. - 2.
 Assignments (other than 1.) which allow the possibility for a feedback moment to improve the end result.
-For these assignments it will not be possible to create a new assignment, improvement should be made using the instructions during the feedback moment.
+For these assignments it will not be possible to create a new assignment; improvements should be made using the instructions during the feedback moment.

-If an unit of study has been completed (passed with 5.5 or 6.0) this grade is final.
+If a unit of study has been completed (i.e. passed with at least a 5.5 or 6.0) this grade is final.

-In special personal circumstances, students may be allowed an extra opportunity to take an exam.
+In case of special personal circumstances, students may be allowed an extra opportunity to take an exam or do an assignment.
 To apply for this, the student must make a request, in writing, to the Examination Board of the programme.
-For practical exercises and projects, e.g. the case study period and research project, there is no second opportunity to repeat these elements of the course.
-In cases of serious illness or accidents or other situations beyond control of the student, the Examination Board and programme management will try to find a solution.
+In the case study period and the research project, there is no second opportunity to repeat compulsory elements of these courses.
+Again, in case of special personal circumstance (beyond personal control, such as serious illness or accidents) the Examination Board and programme management will try to find a solution upon a student's request.